achiappo/EmceeFitter/README.md

 ### Characteristics

-`class Fitter` : base class meant for
+`Fitter` : base class meant for
 - initialising default parameters for the the **emcee** sampler
 - defining the (log)prior density distribution function (default='*uniform*')
 - initialise the initial parameters coordinate array for the sampling

+`EmceeChi2Fitter` : main class to perform the function optimisation
+The instance can be call via a `__call__` nethod where the *Affine Invariant* is performed
+Returns
+- *least squared* parameters array
+- `samples` array, containing all parameters values sampled
+- `lnprobs` array, containing all Chi-squared values corresponding to `samples` coordinates